Permissionless-Software-Foundation/psfoundation-website2/markdown/2021-01-04-cross-chain-slp/2021-01-04-cross-chain-slp.md

   - Replace the BCH receiving library with one that mints a new SLP token when an AVAX token is received.
 - Wrapup
   - Add a [PSF specification document](https://github.com/Permissionless-Software-Foundation/specifications) describing the protocol for transferring tokens between the blockchains.
-  - Add installation installation and usage instructions to the README of the token-transfer app.
+  - Add installation and usage instructions to the README of the token-transfer app.
 - Production
   - Stand up a simple web page, and customize the token-transfer app, to enable users to transfer PSF tokens between the AVAX and BCH blockchains.